Neighborhood overview

 Central Park reports notably higher per-capita rates than Denver citywide.
 Use the Awareness tab for the offense mix.

-• · violent / persons reports down 1 week-over-week (6 this week, 7 the week before).
+- · violent / persons reports up 4 week-over-week (8 this week, 4 the week before).

 Explore Central Park in the live app